Figure It Out: Improve the Frontier of Reasoning with Executable Visual States: Experiments

 \subsection{Experimental Setup}

-\paragraph{Implementation Details} For the base model, we use \texttt{Qwen3-VL-32B-Instruct} \cite{bai2025qwen3vl} to train \model.
-We set the maximum number of interaction rounds to 3, the maximum generation length to 32,768 tokens, and the sampling temperature to 0.7.
+\paragraph{Implementation Details} We conduct reinforcement learning using the VeRL framework \cite{sheng2024hybridflow}, with \texttt{Qwen3-VL-32B-Instruct} \cite{bai2025qwen3vl} as the base policy.
+We set the maximum number of interaction rounds to 3, the maximum generation length to 32{,}768 tokens, and the sampling temperature to 0.7.

-\paragraph{Training Dataset} We train our \model on DeepMath-103K \cite{he2025deepmath}, a rigorously decontaminated, large-scale dataset of 103,000 challenging mathematical problems with verifiable answers, explicitly curated to avoid overlap with standard test benchmarks.
-In addition, as described in Section \ref{subsec:arm}, we annotate each instance in DeepMath-103K with a binary label indicating whether the current problem is suitable for figure-steered reasoning.
-The prompt template we use is shown in Appendix \ref{subsec:prompt_classifier}.
+\paragraph{Training Dataset} We train \model on DeepMath-103K \cite{he2025deepmath}, a rigorously decontaminated dataset of 103{,}000 challenging mathematical problems with verifiable answers.
+Following Section~\ref{subsec:arm}, we annotate each instance with a binary suitability label indicating whether executable visual construction is likely to be beneficial.
+An auxiliary language model (Deepseek-V3 \cite{liu2024deepseek}) is used for this annotation; prompt details are provided in Appendix~\ref{subsec:prompt_classifier}.

 \paragraph{Evaluation Datasets} To ensure comparability with prior work, we conduct evaluations on a suite of mathematical reasoning datasets that are widely used as standard benchmarks.
 We use {AIME 2024 \cite{aime_2024}}, {AIME 2025 \cite{aime_2025}}, {BeyondAIME \cite{seed2025seed1}}, {MATH 500 \cite{hendrycks2021measuring, lightman2023let}}, {AMC \cite{amc_2023}}, {MinervaMath \cite{lewkowycz2022solving}}, and the \textit{OE\_TO\_maths\_en\_COMP} subset of OlympiadBench \cite{he2024olympiadbench}.
 The dataset details are introduced in Appendix \ref{app:data}.